9.20am: ETA was 11am, so we left just before 9.30 and had a trouble-free journey there (although the traffic on the M1 was pretty heavy in places).

-We decamped in the Café for a drink whilst planning Lunch!
-Bolsover isn’t known for an abundance of eateries, but a quick check of Google revealed a few Pubs that were within walking distance.
+We decamped to the Café for a drink whilst planning Lunch!
+Bolsover isn’t known for its abundance of eateries, but a quick check of Google revealed a few Pubs that were within walking distance.

-Actually, as things turned out, there was somewhere suitable right on our doorstep, that we discovered within two minutes of exiting Bolsover Castle…
+Actually, as things turned out, there was somewhere suitable right on our doorstep, which we discovered within two minutes of exiting Bolsover Castle…

 The Pillar of Rock – courtesy of Mr Wetherspoon!
 It was already busy by the time we arrived, but were able to secure a cosy table-for-four in the corner.
 The food and service didn’t disappoint, and we had plenty of time for a long catch-up.
 In fact, by the time we’d finished eating and talking, it was getting on for 3.30!
 Talk about a long lunch!

 3.45pm: We took the short walk back to the car, said our goodbyes and headed for the M1.